News & Trends

 What makes AI-powered rollup strategies different

-AI rollups are a new evolution of this model.
-Instead of simply grouping similar companies, these rollups introduce a layer of transformation: applying AI across acquired businesses to enhance core workflows, improve customer experience, and reshape the cost structure.
+AI rollups are an evolution of this model.
+Instead of simply grouping similar companies, these rollups introduce a layer of transformation: applying AI across acquired businesses to improve core workflows, elevate the customer experience, and reshape the cost structure for the better.
 The AI can be proprietary or off-the-shelf.

 Often, this means reimagining how legal services and other professional services are delivered in industries such as legal, accounting, or human resources, where human labor remains predominant.